ariema/OSS_LabWork/Lab4.md

 ## 4. Why the Web beat Gopher:

+Yes, I do agree with this claim.
+The Web beat Gopher because the open source community supported HTTP, which in turn allowed the web to flourish.
+Gopher's downfall can be attributed to its need of internal innovation and the fact that it obtained bad publiclity regarding licensing.
+I think that Web beat out Gopher simply because at the time the community thought it was the better path to take.

+##5.

+##6.
+A project idea would be to create some kind of app to hold peoples places in line at various events.
+I would use an MIT license for this because it is simple and allows users to do whatever they want as long as they have the original copyright and licnese.

 ## 7. Licenses:
 ### 1. GPL
 GPL license allows you to copy, distribute, and modify the software as long as you track changes.
 Also any changes made must also be made available under the GPL license.
 This license it good for the greater good because everyone can collaborate and it creates a sense of community.